 This, at times, can be filled with grief.

 Grief for not having someone else do it for you,

 Grief for the parts of you that didn’t feel you deserved healing until now.

 Because of this, healing needs your bravery and forgiveness, your willingness and your desire.

 It needs your ability to choose it over and over again, even when it’s dark and you feel lost and unsure.

 Healing needs you the most during those times.

 Healing insists on your worth.

 It declares your capacity to live differently.

-It recognises your incredible, sweet, untouched goodness that life often buries.
+It recognises your incredible goodness, the goodness that life often buries.